Adityan2001/hacktoberfest_21/README.md

 Step 1.
 Fork the repo yu

 Step 2.
-Make a separate folder on your local computer
+Make a separate folder on your local computer and for pc

 Step 3.
 Right click > Git bash here.